marta23silva/IvoooBot/README.md

 ## Future Updates

-- [x] Music 🎵 		-> create your own discord playlists!
+- [x] Music 🎵 - create your own discord playlists!
-- [x] 				-> advanced search; queueing multiple tracks.
+- [x] Music 🎵 - advanced search; queueing multiple tracks.
-- [x] IvoooTalk 🤠 	-> needs maintenance: incompatibility with music.
+- [x] IvoooTalk 🤠 - needs maintenance: incompatibility with music.
-- [x] README 📕		-> update README.md on how to clone and use Ivooo on your device.
+- [x] README 📕 - update README.md on how to clone and use Ivooo on your device.

 ## Author